 Nearby on the road are multiple beautiful viewpoints for the majestic El Capitan, towering over the Yosemite Valley.
 Almost 3000 feet tall from base to summit, sometimes rock climbers can be seen attempting the near vertical rockface.

 When leaving Yosemite Valley, whether heading to Glacier Point or Wawona, stop and take in the view from the Tunnel View Lookout.
 The lookout is located just before the Wawona Tunnel and offers views of the entire Yosemite Valley.

-After being closed during 2022 for road maintenance, the road to Glacier Point will again re-open in 2023, although delays are expected during the Spring months.
+After being closed during 2022 for road maintenance, the road to Glacier Point has again re-opened in 2023, although construction delays are still occurring on weekdays.
 This long winding road will reward you with magnificent vistas over vast areas of wilderness and Half Dome.

-In addition to driving and stopping at lookouts, there are also a small number of walks that you can do with your dog at Yosemite.
+In addition to driving and stopping at lookouts, there are also a small number of walks, generally short trails, that you can do with your dog at Yosemite.
 Remember to keep your dog leashed at all times, on a leash no longer than six foot.

 #1 Lower Yosemite Falls Trail

-An easy, flat walk that starts near the Yosemite Valley Visitor Center, the track is only 1 mile long and takes about 20 minutes to complete, not including time for photos.
+An easy, flat walk that starts near the Yosemite Valley Visitor Center, the Lower Yosemite Fall Loop is only one mile long and takes about 20 minutes to complete, not including time for photos.
 The paved walking track is also accessible to wheelchairs and strollers.